kubernetes/kops/docs/getting_started/openstack.md

 # Using with self-signed certificates in OpenStack

-Kops can be configured to use insecure mode towards OpenStack.
+kOps can be configured to use insecure mode towards OpenStack.
 However, this is not recommended as OpenStack cloudprovider in kubernetes does not support it.
 If you use insecure flag in kops it might be that the cluster does not work correctly.

 ```yaml